China Slough: History

 The Sze Yup Association was set up to greet new Chinese immigrants as they departed ships and helped them find housing and jobs, some trained to head to the gold mines, called Gam Saan (gold mountain).
 Other such Chinese organizations were formed in California also, like the Suey Sing Association.
 Sze Yup Association set up a charity house in China Slough and owned other China Slough buildings.
 In China Slough, Sacramento was often called in Cantonese Yee Fow (二埠, Second City), as San Francisco was called Dai Fow (大埠, The Big City).

-Like other early pioneers town, the China Slough buildings and houses were make of wood.
+Like other early pioneers town, the China Slough buildings and houses were made of wood.
 There were a number of fires that burnt parts of the China Slough.
 China Slough was rebuilt after each fire.
 The July 1854 fire burnt much of downtown China Slough.
 After the July 1855 fire, that was let to burn by the city, the Sacramento Board of Trustees passed an ordinance requiring new buildings be built with bricks.
 Much of the China Slough was rebuilt with brick buildings.
 In 1880, the city cut off the China Slough from the Sacramento River, ending the China Slough fishing industry and making the water stagnant and smelly.
 The Chinese Exclusion Act of 1882, stopped new Chinese immigration and reinforced hostilities to Chinese.
 In 1909, The City of Sacramento found a way to close the China Slough, a new railway station and train tracks would be built on the China Slough.
 All the Chinese buildings and house closed and the town was buried.
 Filling in of the Slough started in 1863 from sand from the American River and was complete in 1910, when a new railyard and station were built.
 The last land fill and elimination of the China Slough was 1919.
 Chinatown moved south to Front Street and spread out from the closed down China Slough.
 When the Sacramento Capitol Mall was built in 1965 some of the Front Street Chinatown was displaced.
 There is a small area around I Street and J Street that makes up the modern Sacramento Chinatown, including the 1959 Confucius Temple of Sacramento.

 The Yee Fow Museum in Sacramento and Yee Fow Center for History, work to preserve the Sacramento Chinatown history.